Skip to main content

 What Are the Deeper Implications of Data Sharing?

 This re-identification risk is a serious concern, as it can lead to the unauthorized disclosure of sensitive health information.
-A privacy policy should be transparent about the methods used to de-identify data and the contractual limitations placed on to prevent re-identification.
+A privacy policy should be transparent about the methods used to de-identify data and the contractual limitations placed on third parties to prevent re-identification.

 Another important consideration is the potential for “surveillance capitalism,” a term coined by Shoshana Zuboff to describe the commodification of personal data.
 In this model, user data is collected, analyzed, and sold to third parties for the purpose of predicting and influencing behavior.